sambanova/ai-starter-kit/sambawiz/README.md

 - Generate valid Kubernetes YAML manifests (BundleTemplate and Bundle resources)
 - Validate and apply bundles to a Kubernetes cluster
 - View bundle validation status and error messages

+## Prerequisites

+- Access to a Kubernetes cluster with SambaStack [installed](https://docs.sambanova.ai/docs/en/admin/installation/prerequisites) (minimum helm version of `0.3.496`)
+- Valid `kubeconfig.yaml` for your SambaStack environment
+- Node.js 18+ and npm
+- `kubectl` and `helm` CLI tools installed and configured

 ## Features